tc39/proposal-temporal/docs/balancing.md

 If you need such a conversion, you must implement it yourself, since the rules can depend on the start date and the calendar in use.

 `Temporal.Duration` fields are not allowed to have mixed signs.
-For example, passing one positive and one negative argument to `new Temporal.Duration()` or as properties in the object passed to `Temporal.Duration.from()` will always throw an exception, regardless of the disambiguation mode.
+For example, passing one positive and one negative argument to `new Temporal.Duration()` or as properties in the object passed to `Temporal.Duration.from()` will always throw an exception, regardless of the overflow option.

 Therefore, the only case where constrain and reject mode have any effect when creating a duration, is integer overflow.
 If one of the values overflows, constrain mode will cap it to `Number.MAX_VALUE` or `-Number.MAX_VALUE`.